python/typeshed/CONTRIBUTING.md

 * When reviewing large, hand-crafted PRs, you only need to look for red flags and general issues, and do a few spot checks.
 * Review smaller, hand-crafted PRs thoroughly.

+When merging pull requests, follow this guideline:

+* Make sure the commit message is meaningful.
+For example, remove irrelevant intermediate commit messages.
+* The commit message for third-party stubs is used to generate the changelog.
+  It should be valid Markdown, be comprehensive, read like a changelog entry, and assume that the reader has no access to the diff.